DietBepis1/Alien-Invasion/readme.md

     -Wanted to be finished with this project today but looking like it won't be until tomorrow because I was giving Haven some math tutoring

+3/23/20
+    -Finished implementing scoring and life counter
+    -This project is now feature complete from PCC.
+    -I have a few ideas I'd like to implement later or in a different game.
+    Maybe a side-scrolling collection game?
+    -This project was fun.
+I learned a lot about object-oriented programming and it's the first project that I have ever completed! :)